Introduction to replication and failover across multiple accounts

 As a best practice, Snowflake recommends scheduling automatic refreshes using the REPLICATION_SCHEDULE parameter.
 The schedule can be defined when creating a new replication or failover group with CREATE <object> or later (using ALTER <object>).

-When a secondary replication or failover group is created, an initial refresh is automatically executed.
+When you create a secondary replication or failover group, Snowflake automatically executes an initial refresh.
 The next refresh is scheduled based on when the prior refresh started and the scheduling interval, or the next valid time based on the cron expression.
 For example, if the refresh schedule interval is 10 minutes and the prior refresh operation (either a scheduled refresh or manually triggered refresh) starts at 12:01, the next refresh is scheduled for 12:11.

 Snowflake ensures only one refresh is executed at any given time.
 If a refresh is still executing when the next refresh is scheduled, the next refresh is delayed to start when the currently executing refresh completes.
 For example, if a refresh is scheduled to execute 15 minutes after the hour, every hour, and the prior refresh completes at 12:16, the next refresh is scheduled to execute when the previously executing refresh is completed.